 And these tight muscles are not only caused by stress, they contribute to stress.

-Progressive muscle relaxation is a simple technique that involves tensing and relaxing specific groups of muscles in a systematic way to break the vicious cycle of stress and muscle tension.
-(25)
+Progressive muscle relaxation is a simple technique that involves tensing and relaxing groups of muscles in a systematic way to break the vicious cycle of stress and muscle tension.

-If you suffer from tight muscles, check out this free progressive muscle relaxation session on the Brigham Young University website.
+If you suffer from tight muscles, you’ll find a free progressive muscle relaxation session along with many other kinds of relaxation recordings on the websites of many universities including Dartmouth College, University of Illinois, Brigham Young University, and University of Houston.

-Emotional Freedom Technique (EFT), generally known as tapping, is a form of acupressure that works by stimulating meridian points with your fingertips.
+Emotional Freedom Technique, generally known as tapping or EFT, is a form of acupressure that works by stimulating meridian points with your fingertips.

-Tapping can be used for pretty much anything that ails you — physically or emotionally — including instant stress relief.
+Tapping can be used for almost anything that ails you, physically or emotionally, including stress and stress-related issues.

-One session of tapping can lower levels of the stress hormone cortisol by up to 50%.
-(26)
+One session of tapping can lower levels of the stress hormone cortisol by an impressive 50%.

 Aromatherapy is a healing and relaxation technique that makes use of the scent of essential oils.

-Dozens of essential oils deliver stress relief, but you can’t go wrong with lavender.
+Dozens of essential oils deliver stress relief, but you can’t go wrong with lavender (Lavandula angustifolia).

 Put a few drops on your wrists, dab some under your nose, or diffuse it into the air for instant stress relief.

-Besides being generally relaxing, lavender also has anti-anxiety, antidepressant, and mood stabilizing properties.
-(29)
+Besides being generally relaxing, lavender exhibits anti-anxiety, antidepressant, and mood stabilizing properties.

 12. Enjoyable Pastimes

-You almost certainly already have your own favorite stress reduction strategy.
+You probably already have a favorite stress reduction strategy.

 What is it you love to do in your spare time that gets you in the zone and makes time fade away?

-Creating art, listening to music, or getting absorbed in your favorite hobby are all legitimate stress management techniques.
+Creating art, playing music, or getting absorbed in a favorite hobby are all legitimate stress management techniques.

-Hobbies as diverse as knitting, woodworking, gardening, or home repair reduce stress and put you in a relaxed state.
-(30)
+Hobbies as diverse as knitting, woodworking, gardening, and home repair reduce stress and induce a relaxed state.

-Engaging in these activities before going to bed can help you relax and fall asleep faster than using your laptop or tablet which emit sleep-disruptive blue light.
-(32)
+An additional bonus is that engaging in these activities before going to sleep at night can help you relax and fall asleep faster than staring at an electronic screen which emits sleep-disruptive blue light.

-It will lower your cortisol, blood pressure, and pulse rate while increasing heart rate variability.
-(33)
+It will lower your cortisol, blood pressure, and pulse rate, while increasing heart rate variability.

-It doesn’t have to be a major outing — simply spending a few minutes at a park on your lunch break can help.
+Simply spending a few minutes in your yard or at a park on your lunch break can help.

-And when you go, leave your smartphone behind or at least turned off.
+When you do this, leave your smartphone behind or at least turned off.

-And if you can’t get outdoors, take a few minutes to look at pictures of nature.
+If you can’t get outdoors, take a few minutes to just look at pictures of nature or admire a houseplant.

-Even that can help reduce your stress levels, anger, and fear and put you in a better mood.
-(36)
+Even these substitutes for getting outside can reduce stress levels and put you in a better mood.

-Expressing gratitude creates a surge of feel-good brain chemicals that will make you feel happier and more relaxed.
+Expressing gratitude creates a surge of feel-good brain chemicals that can make you happier and more relaxed.

-A common way of expressing gratitude is by journaling — writing about things you are grateful for — but I find sharing grateful thoughts with others even better.
+A common way of expressing gratitude is journaling — writing about things you are grateful for — but I find that sharing grateful thoughts with others even better.

 This benefits both you and the recipient.

-You can thank a friend by phone, text, email, or (gasp!) put pen to paper and write a genuine thank you note for words of encouragement, act of kindness, or any other “gift” you’ve received.
+You can thank a friend by phone, text, email, or put pen to paper (gasp!) and write a thank-you note for words of encouragement, an act of kindness, or any other “gift” you’ve received.

-(Can you guess which kind of “thank you” your friend will appreciate the most?)
+(Can you guess which kind of “thank you” your friend will treasure the most?)